bigbio/proteomics-sample-metadata/experimental-design/README.md

 The relation between the Sample and MSRun will be given by two other Properties:

-- Label: Label represent the information of a Multiplex or label free experiments.
+- Label: Label represents the information of a Multiplex or label free experiments.
 It can be used to spot the type of the experiment.
-For each Label two major caracterities are mandatory:
+For each Label two major characteristics are mandatory:
-    - Label Identifier: An identifier of the lalbeling in the Experimental Design Table.
+    - Label Identifier: An identifier of the labelling in the Experimental Design Table.
-    - Label Name: A CvTerm with the type of Laling apply:  **\["PRIDE", "PRIDE:0000312", "Label free", ]**
+    - Label Name: A CvTerm with the type of Labeling apply:  **\["PRIDE", "PRIDE:0000312", "Label free", ]**

 - Fraction Id
-    - Fraction Idnetifier: A unique fraction identifier to classified the sample.
+    - Fraction Identifier: A unique fraction identifier to classified the sample.

 **Additional**:

 Some search engines as MaxQuant use the Fraction Group to perform better statistical analysis:

 - Fraction Group
-    - Fraction Group Identifier: The fraction group identifier is use to classified multiple fractions.
+    - Fraction Group Identifier: The fraction group identifier is used to classified multiple fractions.

 **Examples Label Free Experiment**: